niochat/nio/README.md

 For the time being this project is still very much a work in progress.
 For updates, please check by in our matrix room → [#niochat:matrix.org](https://matrix.to/#/#niochat:matrix.org).

 Want to give it a spin?
 Join the public [TestFlight Beta](https://testflight.apple.com/join/KlXr3kKz).
-Help with [translating the app](https://poeditor.com/join/project/cKGF6Gswvx) into other languages is also very much appreciated!

 ![screenshot](https://nio.chat/screenshots.png)